Jack polynomials and orientability generating series of maps: Introduction

 \subsubsection{Stanley formula for $\alpha=1$ and oriented maps}

-Roughly speaking, an \emph{oriented map $M$} is defined as a bipartite graph drawn on an oriented surface, see Figure \ref{fig:map-kerov}.
-Since oriented maps are not in the focus of this article, we do not present all necessary definitions and for details we refer to \cite{FeraySniady2011a}.
+Roughly speaking, an \emph{oriented map $M$} is defined as a bicolored graph drawn on an \emph{oriented} surface, see \cref{fig:map-kerov}.
+Since oriented maps are not in the focus of this article, we do not present all necessary definitions and for the details we refer to \cite{FeraySniady2011a}.